-- 3.4.9 The inboard end length of chains shall consist of a special link of enlarged size (provided, however, that this link is capable of passing freely through the wildcat of the anchor machinery) being secured to the chain cable releasing device, and of minimum number of common and enlarged links required for forming an independent chain length.
-The inboard end length of chains may consist of one end link only provided the relation between the dimensions of the chain cable parts and the chain cable releasing device allows to form such a length. - 3.4.10 In all other respects, the chain cables for bower anchors shall comply with the requirements of 7.1, Part XIII "Materials". - 3.4.11 For ships under 40 m in length the chain cables may be replaced with wire ropes.
-For fishing vessels with Equipment Number up to 980, independently of their length, chain cables may be replaced with ropes, taking account of the requirements of 3.3.3.
-Minimum breaking strength of such ropes shall be not less than the breaking load of the corresponding chain cables, and the length shall be at least 1,5 times the length of chain cables.
+3.4.9 The inboard end length of chains shall consist of a special link of enlarged size (provided, however, that this link is capable of passing freely through the wildcat of the anchor machinery) being secured to the chain cable releasing device, and of minimum number of common and enlarged links required for forming an independent chain length.
+The inboard end length of chains may consist of one end link only provided the relation between the dimensions of the chain cable parts and the chain cable releasing device allows to form such a length.

+3.4.10 In all other respects, the chain cables for bower anchors shall comply with the requirements of 7.1, Part XIII "Materials".

+3.4.11 For ships under 40 m in length the chain cables may be replaced with wire ropes.
+Minimum breaking strength of such ropes shall not be less than the breaking load of the corresponding chain cables, and the length shall be at least 1,5 times the length of the chain cables.